MIG welding consumables

-In MIG welding, the electrode wire is continuously fed through a cable liner in the welding gun, and typically you need a spring steel coiled liner for steel applications.
+In MIG welding, the electrode wire is continuously fed through a cable liner in the welding gun.
+Typically you need a spring steel coiled liner for steel applications.
 Because these liners are steel, they are rigid, resist buckling, and have a long life.

-Liners need to be replaced occasionally because they wear out from continuous use or become kinked from improper use.
+You need to replace liners occasionally because they wear out from continuous use or become kinked from improper use.
 Decreasing the friction between the liner and the wire and preventing improper use help to minimize liner replacement and maximize welder uptime.
-Kinks in the liner cause the wire to catch and can result in erratic arc performance, which often leads to additional operator downtime caused by more spatter cleanup.
+Kinks in the liner cause the wire to catch and can result in erratic arc performance.
+This often leads to additional operator downtime caused by more spatter cleanup.

 To maximize liner life and reduce post-weld cleanup, you can blow out the liner with compressed air from the contact tip end or from the feeder end to remove dirt or copper flaking.

 Issues with improper liner installation or trimming are common causes of problems such as bird-nesting, burnback and erratic arc.
 The AccuLock Consumables System locks in place and concentrically aligns the liner with the power pin and contact tip for a flawless wire feeding path with no gaps or misalignments.
 There is no liner measuring required during installation or replacement.
 Welders simply cut the liner flush with the back of the power pin for perfect liner trimming every time.
-These features decrease the risk of improper installation that could lead to costly downtime to address poor weld quality or liner replacement.
+These features decrease the risk of improper installation.

-Liners usually need to be changed when you switch electrode size.
-Although some liners may be used for more than one wire size, if liners are either too big or too small, they can cause poor feeding.
+It is typical to change liners when you switch electrode size.
+Although you may use some liners for multiple wire sizes, improperly sized liners can cause poor feeding.
 The liner size needs to match wire size, usually within a specific range.
 For example, a 0.035-inch wire typically is used in a liner capable of running 0.035-inch to 0.045-inch wire.